Restaurants in Loggia

 FUD Bottega Sicula ★ 4.2

-FUD Bottega Sicula on Piazza Olivella in Palermo runs until midnight on weeknights and later weekends, Sicilian-ingredient burgers, hot dogs and house craft beer on six taps.
+FUD Bottega Sicula on Piazza Olivella in Palermo runs until midnight on weeknights and later weekends, Sicilian-ingredient burgers, hot dogs and house craft.

 Try: Sicilian-ingredient burgers and hot dogs